marsbroshok/mlops-labs/lab-000-setup/README.md

 # Setting up an MLOps environment on GCP.

-A reference environment for developing and operationalizing production grade ML training and serving workflows on GCP is depicted on the below diagram.
+A reference environment for developing and operationalizing production grade ML workflows on GCP is depicted on the below diagram.

 ![Reference topolgy](/images/lab_300.png)